ericelliott/credential/README.md

 Others fail to use key stretching, or fail to use enough iterations (taking into account processor speeds, and clustered attacks, while balancing that against user experience).

-The hash should be sufficiently long not just to prevent an attack from a single machine, but to prevent an attack from a large cluster of machines.

 ## Background

 Passwords should be stored with a one way encryption hash, so that even if a malicious intruder obtains access to the user database, they still won't have access to user passwords.

+The hash should be sufficiently long not just to prevent an attack from a single machine, but to prevent an attack from a large cluster of machines.

+Worms targeting vulnerable versions of popular website platforms such as WordPress and Drupal have become common.
+Once such a worm takes control of a website and installs its payload, it can recruit all of the site's traffic into a JavaScript botnet, and, among other things, use visitor CPU power to crack hundreds of thousands of hashes per second from stolen password databases which fail to implement the security precautions outlined here.

+There are botnets that exist today with [over 90,000 nodes](http://www.forbes.com/sites/anthonykosner/2013/04/13/wordpress-under-attack-how-to-avoid-the-coming-botnet/).
+Such botnets could crack MD5 password hashes at a rate of nine billion per second.

 Passwords are vulnerable to the following common attacks: